AEOAI SearchContent Strategy

 Source Diversity Across AI Search Engines

 • ChatGPT: Links to brand websites in roughly 23% of its citations as of May 2026, the highest rate of any engine.
+Understanding how ChatGPT decides what to recommend and how it finds its answers helps you target the right signals.
 Reddit is the most-cited single domain in ChatGPT's sources.
 Prioritize well-structured content on your own domain, maintain detailed product and comparison pages, and build Reddit presence in relevant communities.

-• Grok: Links to brand websites in roughly 9% of citations as of May 2026 and accounts for 60% or more of all Reddit citations across AI search engines.
-YouTube is Grok's most cited source.
+• Grok: Links to brand websites in roughly 9% of citations as of May 2026.
+Reddit is Grok's single most-cited domain (around 16% of its citations, with YouTube close behind), and by volume Grok accounts for a large share (60% or more) of all Reddit citations across AI search engines.
+That is a share of total Reddit citations, not the highest per-engine rate: as of mid-2026, Perplexity cites Reddit most often.
 If your audience uses Grok, Reddit and YouTube presence are not optional.
 Participate in relevant subreddit discussions and ensure your brand appears in recommendation threads.

 • Gemini: YouTube is the most cited source, with Reddit as an occasional secondary source (2-4 URLs per research cycle).
 Also draws from a broad mix of structured content and documentation.